adamurbanik/open-weather-app/README.md

 There is more work to be done to handle errors and display error component.

-There are two routes on the server side /weather/forecast = to return forecast /weather/pressure?cityName=warsaw - to return average pressure
+There are two routes on the server side:

+/weather/forecast = to return forecast

+/weather/pressure?cityName=warsaw - to return average pressure

 example: http://localhost:8080/weather/forecast